Kitosu/ruri/README.md

 # Ruri
 Fixes by Kotypey

-Ruri is a good alternative to pep.py
+Ruri is a good alternative to pep.py and will hopefully be the replacement for pep.py on kitosu in the future

 # How to run it?
 Its simple just run